mlrepa/dvc-1-get-started/tutorial.md

 ```
 M       data/data.xml
-A       datadir
+D       datadir
 ```

-Wait, `datadir` suddenly appeared!
-That's because when you switched branches, `dvc checkout` detected that the `tutorial` branch's `data/data.xml.dvc` file points to a different version than what's currently in your workspace (it brought back the `data.xml` content) and also noticed `datadir` is not tracked there so it deleted it from your workspace to match the `tutorial` branch's Git state.
-This is an artifact of mixing different experiments on different branches.
+The `datadir` disappeared!
+That's because when you switched to the `tutorial` branch, `dvc checkout` detected that:
+1. The `tutorial` branch's `data/data.xml.dvc` file points to a different version than what's currently in your workspace (it brought back the `data.xml` content - hence `M` for modified)
+2. The `tutorial` branch doesn't have a `datadir.dvc` file, so DVC removed `datadir` from your workspace to match the `tutorial` branch's Git state (hence `D` for deleted)

+This demonstrates how DVC keeps your workspace synchronized with the data versions defined in your current Git commit.

 Let's specifically try to restore the `cats-dogs-v1` version.